Our support to Ukraine

 Many of our employees, especially in neighbouring countries have gone above and beyond to organise donation collections for the support of local aid.
 Local aid has been distributed to agencies including Polish Humanitarian Action, the Polish and Hungarian Red Cross, and the Voivodeship humanitarian aid programme for Ukrainian refugees, amongst others.
 This aid has been used so far to provide essential food, hygiene products, medical supplies, and textiles such as blankets and sleeping bags.

-Our thoughts are with the millions of people suffering as a result of the war and we earnestly hope for peace to prevail in the region.
+Our thoughts are with the millions of people suffering as a result of the war and we hope for peace to prevail in the region.